yumiaery/CPSC481-PROJECT/ReadMe.md

 ### How to Access:
 1. Open your preferred browser (**Google Chrome** recommended).
-2. Navigate to the hosted application using the provided URL: http://ec2-44-243-40-96.us-west-2.compute.amazonaws.com (**make sure to kee it http and not https**)
+2. Navigate to the hosted application using the provided URL: http://ec2-44-243-40-96.us-west-2.compute.amazonaws.com (**make sure to keep it http and not https**)
 3. Login credentials:
    Currently we have 3 users.
 You can use either one of these 3 credentials to log in to the system.